How a Restaurant Cost Breakdown Can Help Inform Prices and Protect Profitability

 This should come as no surprise: you need profits to sustain your food business.

-Read on to learn what a restaurant costs breakdown entails and how to consistently conduct them.
+Read on to learn what a restaurant cost breakdown entails and how to consistently conduct them.
 See why they’re essential to your restaurant’s financial and operational performance.
 And take a look at critical restaurant technologies that incorporate automations and efficiencies into your costing practices.

 Restaurant Cost Control Guide

 Use this guide to learn more about your restaurant costs, how to track them, and steps you can take to help maximize your profitability.

 A restaurant cost breakdown is simply the calculation and analysis of all the costs associated with operating a restaurant business.
 These restaurant operating costs include any expenses paid to open, manage, grow, and optimize a food business.

 Restaurant costs are typically broken into two categories: fixed costs and variable costs.

 Restaurant fixed costs are all the costs that aren't directly tied to sales.

 For example, your lease and your insurance premium remain the same from month to month, whereas the cost of a case of tomatoes can change from one week to the next.
 That’s why leases and insurance are fixed costs and food costs aren’t.

 Operators typically have little to no control over restaurant fixed costs once they’ve been agreed upon.
 There may be potential to negotiate fixed costs lower at the time of contracting, and there’s always refinancing and other debt-based tactics that could technically lower fixed costs.